de / en

 The insights gained with ON A NIGHT TRIP will now be brought to bear in our next exhibition, which Stiftung Welt der Versuchungen is busy planning for summer 2024 on the topic of “social media” – and naturally also in our new exhibition hall, which the German federal government is helping fund and is scheduled to open in winter 2026-7 in Erfurt.
 “ON A NIGHT TRIP spawned many a conversation, encouraging people to ponder and revisit their thinking.
 At the same time, we ourselves learned a lot for our future work,” says Susanne Rockweiler.
 “Our assessment: We’ve made a first mark.
 This was possible thanks, not least, to our partners and supporters.
 We would in particular like to thank our Scientific Advisory Council with Gregor Burkhart, Katja Naie, Sarah Ancelle Schönfeld, Rainer Spanagel, and Maximilian von Heyden, SiT Addiction Support in Thuringia, as well as all our backers, the Thuringia Ministry for Labor, Social Affairs, Health, Women, and the Family, AOK Plus, and Sparkassen-Kulturstiftung Hessen-Thüringen.”

-Participating artists were: Nevin Aladağ, Asana Fujikawa, Stefani Glauber, Anatol Hanau, Martin Parr, Adrian Piper, Alona Rodeh, Sarah Ancelle Schönfeld, Philipp Stöckel, Nasan Tur and Paula Wolber.
+Participating artists were: Nevin Aladağ, Asana Fujikawa, Stefani Glauber, Anatol Hanau, Martin Parr, Adrian Piper, Alona Rodeh, Sarah Ancelle Schönfeld, Philipp Stöckel, Nasan Tur and Paula Wolber

 Nightlife is the culmination of all kinds of euphoria and the promise of feeling good.
 Unlike at work or school, it lures us with the temptation of transgression, and thus a state that often goes hand in hand with substance use: alcohol, ecstasy, cocaine, and cannabis are often as much a part of partying as are good music, flirting, and dancing.